(59)Eastern California

 The visitor center at Schulman Grove is brand new.
 In September 2008, a few years after my first visit, the visitor center burned to the ground in a deliberate fire set by an arsonist.
 Fire crews raced 24 miles to the mountain top from Big Pine but by the time fire crews arrived, the log cabin building had completely burned down.
 Plans to rebuild the visitor center began the very next day.
 The resultant present-day visitor center is a delight with open beam construction inside, and wide-open decks for picnics outside, plus there are numerous interesting displays within and always attended by talkative rangers who will eagerly explain the nearby trees.

+Inside the visitor center, one of the most interesting displays is a long timeline placed up on the wall to attempt to give you a sense of what events have transpired over the last several thousand years over the life of these trees.
 Another nearby display shows a closeup of a whitebark pine cross section with respective dates labeled.
 You’ll often see these in redwood forests at Big Basin State Park and Muir Woods.
 Those coast redwood cross sections are often huge, 6 to 7 feet across.
 However, the physical size of a bristlecone pine cross section on display at the visitor center that sprouted in the year 432 while the Romans were battling one another in Italy is quite small in comparison denoting how slowly these trees grow.

 Large murals inside the visitor center were painted by artist Larry Eifert, a landscape artist known for having more art in America’s National Parks and Preserves than any other artist.
 One of my tour participants got very excited one visit here when he was able to purchase a tiny bristlecone pine tree at the visitor center and bring it home.